Victorious: Casting

 Several of the actors on Victorious had either appeared in other Nickelodeon programs or Broadway musicals prior to Victorious premiere.
 In addition to Zoey 101, Victoria Justice appeared on iCarly in "iFight Shelby Marx" as Shelby Marx, as well as True Jackson, VP, The Naked Brothers Band, and The Troop.
-She also co-starred with Avan Jogia, who portrays Beck, in the Nickelodeon television film Spectacular!
+She also co-starred with Avan Jogia, who portrays Beck, in the Nickelodeon television musical film Spectacular!
 Daniella Monet has guest starred as Rebecca Martin in three episodes of Zoey 101, Tootie in the Nickelodeon television film A Fairly Odd Movie: Grow Up, Timmy Turner!, the Supah Ninjas Season 1 episode "Morningstar Academy" as one of the main antagonists named Clarissa, and in Fred 2: Night of the Living Fred (in lieu of Jennette McCurdy) as Bertha.
 Leon Thomas III had not only guest starred in an episode of iCarly as Harper and also in The Naked Brothers Band but he had also previously appeared in musicals such as The Lion King, The Color Purple, and Caroline, or Change, and in the film August Rush.
 Elizabeth Gillies and Ariana Grande had co-starred in the musical 13.